\\\ Dog Walks

 When is the best time to visit Durdle Door?

-We would recommend that during warmer, summer months, picking the days that may be less sunny and weekdays are more suitable, except during the high, holiday season, during school holidays when we’d give it a thumbs down.
+During warmer, summer months, picking the days that may be less sunny and quieter weekdays are more suitable, except during the high, holiday season, during school holidays when we’d give it a thumbs down.

 There are local vets should any emergency arise situated at Weymouth, Dorset, Wool, and Wareham, the nearest just over 3 miles away.